Are you appealing your Australian visa decision?

 Information on appealing an Australian migration matter

 If your Australian visa application has been refused or your visa cancelled you may be eligible to have that decision reviewed by the Administrative Appeals Tribunal.

 The majority of decisions made in Australia can be reviewed, including a certain of decisions made overseas however strict time limits do apply.

 In this article we will explain what is involved in an appeals process and what options you have available.

-In regards to migration, all review cases are now heard at the Administrative Appeals Tribunal (AAT).
+All migration matters are heard at the Administrative Appeals Tribunal (AAT).